Saturday, December 07, 2024

 By Janice Hardy, @Janice_Hardy

 Odds are you have a list of tasks that need to be handled and they’re hanging over you and keeping you from getting any writing done.
-It’s stressful being yanked in two directions, so tackle the tasks you know you have to get done before you can shift to your writing.
+It’s stressful being yanked in two directions, so tackle the tasks that can't wait so you can shift to your writing.

 You know what you want to get done, so be smart about how much time you allow to do it.
 Figuring out what you need to do every day to hit that final goal helps tremendously, and makes the task more manageable.